metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 - Talk to tdead with and guided by spirits
 - Ritual spell
 - Not patron like, more a looses association - might offer to avenge spirit, and that spirit will help for that quest

-Even communing with the dead.

-You’ve had a soul-shaking realization: you’ve been dead before, yet somehow you are alive again.
-This life isn’t your first; it might not even be your second.
-Your past life, or lives, are unclear to you, but you know that you passed through the gates of death.
-And the powers of death, or some other influence, wasn’t done with you.

-Whatever force brought you back, you now know the truth about yourself: that you are one of death’s representatives among the living.

 # to sort
 - Tormented essence - you didn't die, you've been around death so frequently that you have become haunted.
 Either you killed a lot or were around people who died